Diane Kroupa: Career

 Prior to appointment to the Tax Court, Kroupa worked for the Internal Revenue Service as attorney-advisor, Legislation and Regulations Division, Office of Chief Counsel.
-She also worked at the Tax Court prior to her appointment as an attorney-advisor to Judge Joel Gerber from 1984-1985.
+She also worked at the Tax Court prior to her appointment as an attorney-advisor to Judge Joel Gerber from 1984 to 1985.
 Kroupa practiced tax law at Faegre & Benson, LLP in Minneapolis, Minnesota.
 She became a Minnesota Tax Court Judge from 1995 to 2001 and was Chief Judge from 1998 to 2001.

 Federal Judicial Service

 She was appointed by President George W. Bush as a Federal Judge on the United States Tax Court, on June 13, 2003, for a term ending June 12, 2018.
-Although under the Internal Revenue Code section 7447 Kroupa didn’t serve the sufficient amount of time (15 years) and was under 65 (minimum retirement age) she retired rather than resigned from the Tax Court on June 16, 2014.
+Although under the Internal Revenue Code section 7447 Kroupa didn't serve the sufficient amount of time (15 years) and was under 65 (minimum retirement age) she retired rather than resigned from the Tax Court on June 16, 2014.
 If she had resigned she would not be entitled to collect her salary for life.
 Retired judges collect full salary for life.